WBKV: HD Radio and translator

 In 2006, WBKV began offering an HD2 channel called "The Delta", which featured Delta blues music.
-As of May 11, 2015, the HD2 channel is a simulcast of co-owned alternative rock (now country) station WLKK.
+The HD2 channel later became a simulcast of co-owned station WLKK.
 The HD2 channel fed an FM translator in Buffalo, W284AP on 104.7 MHz.
 WLKK's transmitter is in Wethersfield, New York, a rural town in Wyoming County, making reception difficult in some parts of Buffalo, so the HD2 channel and translator were alternatives for WLKK listeners.

-An HD3 channel had broadcast Family Life Network, a Christian radio network, primarily to serve as an originating station for FLN's translators (Townsquare Media station WBUF now serves that purpose).
+An HD3 channel had broadcast Family Life Network (FLN), a Christian radio network, primarily to serve as an originating station for FLN's translators (Townsquare Media station WBUF now serves that purpose).
 In October 2019, the HD3 channel switched to Channel Q, an Entercom service for LGBTQ listeners, featuring talk shows on weekdays and dance music nights and weekends.

 EMF does not usually run HD Radio subchannels outside of areas with challenged signals to feed translator networks, and wound down both HD services when they took control on June 16, 2023.
 WLKK's simulcast shifted to WKSE-HD2, with W284AP also shifting to simulcast the same HD Radio subchannel.